top of page

 Hi, I’m Alex Eaton.

-I started out studying Political Science at James Madison University, thinking I’d make a difference in the world of policy.
-That dream shifted pretty quickly.
-Somewhere between long loud lectures and late-night existential crises, I realized I would be better off teaching salsa at the YMCA (my dancing is more "giraffe on ice" than graceful).
-So, I switched gears to English Literature and moved to Nashville in 2021.
-That pivot changed everything.
+I started out studying Political Science, convinced I would change the world through policy.
+That dream shifted pretty quickly once I realized I might be better off teaching salsa at the YMCA (my dancing is more "giraffe on ice" than graceful, for what it’s worth).
+So I pivoted to English Literature and moved to Nashville in 2021.
+That decision quietly reshaped my life.

-That same year, I got my first shot in the film industry—interning and then working at Kingdom Story Company.
-I cut my teeth doing script coverage and, before long, found myself in development meetings with creatives across the country.
+In the same year, I got my first real opportunity in film at Kingdom Story Company.
+What began as an internship turned into long days of script coverage, story notes, and eventually sitting in development meetings with creatives across the country.
 In 2022, I stepped onto my first major film set as a Writers Assistant and Assistant to Directors Brent McCorkle and Jon Erwin.
-That experience—being part of something bigger, something collaborative and creatively alive—confirmed I was exactly where I was meant to be.
+Being that close to the process and watching words transform into images cemented something for me.
+This was not a phase.
+This was home.

 Featured Pieces